haroon-mirza/haroon-mirza/README.md

 - Leveraging SQL to extract and analyze data for critical business inquiries.
 - Performing in-depth data analysis and generating reports with SQL and Python to uncover trends and support strategic objectives.
-- Creating intuitive dashboards (Power BI, Tableau, Looker Studio, Pivot Tables) to visualize key metrics and make complex information accessible.
+- Creating intuitive dashboards (Power BI, Tableau, Excel Pivot Tables) to visualize key metrics and make complex information accessible.
 - Utilizing a range of tools including Excel, SQL, and Python for comprehensive data analysis and clear reporting.

 # 📚 Projects